GlipiZIDE XL; Glucotrol; Glucotrol XL

 - Change in eyesight.

-- Take this drug 30 minutes before the first meal of the day, if taking once a day.
+- Give this drug 30 minutes before the first meal of the day, if your child is taking once a day.

-- Take with the first meal of the day.
+- Give this drug with the first meal of the day.

 - Store at room temperature.